-Duggai gulli yahngu (white men are here to stay).
-The arrival of Europeans changed the Yugambeh lifestyle forever.
-The newcomers did not understand the foraging needs of the Yugambeh even though the natural resources must have seemed vast.
+The arrival of Europeans changed the First Nations peoples' lifestyle forever.
+The newcomers did not understand the foraging needs of these groups even though the natural resources must have seemed vast.

 By the 1870s, a battle had developed between those seeking to clear more land and those wanting to preserve valuable areas of southern Queensland's subtropical rainforest.
 Timber-getters spearheaded the onslaught in the search for cedar—'red gold'.
 Agriculturalists followed eager to farm the rich soil where rainforests had thrived.

 In 1878, the dream of Lamington National Park began, after local identity Robert Collins learned that the world's first national park, Yellowstone in the United States of America, had been declared in 1872.
 Collins became an expert on the McPherson Ranges and fought for the mountains and their grand forests to be conserved.